 By following the tips in this article you can save 50% to 95% off an RV rental.
 For example, we rented an RV in Canada that would have cost $200 a day and we paid $98 a day with kitchen and towel sets included.

 Look for Discounts and Coupons on RV Rentals

 Many RV rental companies have seasonal discounts and different coupons available.
 In fact, our very first time renting an RV was in Canada for 50% off.

 Companies frequently have discounts in the off-season but they also give coupons and discounts for other reasons.
-For example, they may have last minute deals due to overstock, or events have reduce the demand for RVs rentals.
+For example, they may have last-minute deals due to overstock, or events that have reduced the demand for RVs rentals.